 In ftf classrooms, research has shown that learning is facilitated through appropriate socialization of learners and through their collaboration.
 Studies on the characteristics of effective college educators have shown that important factors in student learning are fostering student engagement, stimulating intellectual development, and building rapport with students (for example, Bain, 2004).
 To achieve this end requires that teacher educators have the technical skills to be able to make informed, appropriate choices among the resources available, both online and not.
 They need to be able to review new tools and adopt or reject them based on the program's goals, rather than accepting anything new because the administration or technical staff members suggest it.
-They also need to be able to scaffold learning for students' competencies in English, in content, and in technology.
+They also need to be able to scaffold learning for students' competencies

+Teacher educators must have the technical skills to be able to make informed, appropriate choices among the resources available, both online and not. in English, in content, and in technology.
 In sum, teacher educators need to be able to mesh their pedagogical goals with the courses' technologies (Allen & Seaman, 2011).